Employee absenteeism costs UK employers billions of pounds each year in lost working days, temporary replacement staff and sick pay.

 Your absence policy should explain how an employee should notify you of any absence, when and at what stage evidence of incapacity is required, typically, a fit note from the employee’s GP, and the use of return to work discussions.
 In many cases, especially following a prolonged absence, an employee’s manager should discuss their absence on their return to work to establish the reason for that absence, what can be done by their employer to help, and whether the employee is actually fit enough to return to work.

-Your policy should also contain information about how you will follow up on repeated absences and the repercussions for excessive absenteeism.
+Your policy should also contain information about how you will follow up on repeated absences and the potential repercussions for excessive or long-term absenteeism.

 2. Making reasonable adjustments